software-mansion/radon-ide/packages/docs/docs/development.md

 If app wants to use this shared code, it should add an entry to .gitignore for shared directory under its own `src/` and run copy script.
 If shared code is updated, every app using it should rerun the copy script.

+Shared code mainly exports `MainScreen` component and `navigation/TabLayout` component.
+First one renders a screen with testing instructions and tab layout is meant to replace `(tabs)` part of default expo navigation routes, with `index` and `explore` routes.
+You can replace default `index.ts` and `_layout.ts` in tabs to use them.

+You can also use buttons and text from shared code to create custom screens that match the design.